 This post was first published in 2013.
-We update it regularly because tools for online businesses change frequently and fast.
+It was last updated in 2016.
+Tools change frequently and fast.

 Back in 2013, I wrote about my can’t-live-without programs, apps, tools, and software—and the behind-the-scenes post quickly became a reader favorite.

 A lot has changed since 2013, but one thing hasn’t: You’re still curious about what to use to start, grow, and streamline your business.

 That’s why I’m excited today to share with you the 100% updated, go-to, business resource list that will give you a peek at the cogs and gears that keep my business running so smoothly.